El Subliminoso

 El Subliminoso is the third album by the alternative rock group dada, and their final album for I.R.S.
 Records.
 In the United States, the album was initially released in April 1996.
 On July 13, 2004, the album was reissued with bonus tracks by Blue Cave Records.
+The album has sold 36,000 copies to date according to Nielsen Soundscan.